jadecobra/python_tdd_exercises/source/sleep duration.rst

     def duration():
         return None

-  the `TypeError <./TypeError.rst>`_ remains but with a different message about the first argument passed in from the test
+  the :doc:`TypeError` remains but with a different message about the first argument passed in from the test

 * change the definition of ``duration`` to accept the required keyword argument